 We have microbiologists and M.Ds on our scientific committee and advisory board.
 We also work with and have derived our strains from London University, where we work with a renowned team of microbiologists and biochemistry researchers who have dozens of scientific publications, text book authorships and scientific committee appointments on their CV.
 We are conducting human clinical trials in collaboration with Universities and doctors in the U.S. We have thousands of people from doctors, medical practices, health practitioners, etc. that routinely use the product with great success with no reported adverse events.

-I am so glad I received the rebuttal information by Dr. Krishnan!
+I am so glad I received this information by Kiran Krishnan!

 I feel so much better about the safety of the spore products!
 As noted below in more detail, I have been using them very great success as well!